cosmos-lang/cosmos-lang.github.io/index.md

     io.writeln("hello, "+x+'!')
 ```

-Cosmos combines features from functional (including type checking), object-oriented and even logic programming with a simple syntax.
+Cosmos combines features from functional, object-oriented and even logic programming with a simple syntax.

 Relational programming
 --